Overview and Setting

 We have seen roughly equal performance for select operations with data.table performing slightly faster in relative terms with very low absolute execution speeds.
 Pandas, however, copes better with filter operations, since the computation time is overall lower as opposed to the R counterpart.

 This experiment does not claim absolute authority but wants to provide a glimpse at general performance of tabular data processing in both languages.
-There are of course modifications to this experimental setting which would improve the general design.
+There are of course modifications to this experimental setting that would improve the general design.
 The most important point would possibly be to alternate between different queries per scenario instead of running the same job 100 times all over.
 If you have any ideas to improve this study, please share your thoughts in an email.

 We have learned some interesting facts – both languages, R and Python possess competitive tabular data libraries, which have coped fairly even amongst our two tests.
 Another observation we were able to make is the reduced query time for more complex filter operations in both packages.
-This indicates that there seems to be some parallel search in place across all filter conditions which reduces the search-space for additional conditions.
+This indicates that there seems to be some parallel search in place across all filter conditions which reduces the search space for additional conditions.

 Stay tuned for the second part of this series, where we will be examining the more computational intense group-by and arrange operations.